consulo/consulo-dev.github.io/docs/reference_guide/messaging_infrastructure.md

 ## Nested Messages

 _Nested message_ is a message sent (directly or indirectly) during another message processing.
-The IntelliJ Platform's Messaging infrastructure guarantees that all messages sent to particular topic will be delivered at the sending order.
+The Consulo's Messaging infrastructure guarantees that all messages sent to particular topic will be delivered at the sending order.

 *Example:*